epfl-ada/ada-2022-project-runtimeterror/README.md

 - 2) What is the effect of the positive/negative emotions on the success of the movie?
 Do movies that are predominantly positive have a higher IMDB rating? or is the opposite effect true? and does the observed effect vary per genre ?

 - 3) What is the most profitable movie arc per genre? is there a clear winner among the various clusters?
-For example, is the most profitable story arc described in abstract the most profitable, or does the most successful movie arc follow a different trend?
+For example, is the story arc described in abstract the most profitable, or does the most successful movie arc follow a different trend?

 - 4) What is the highest rated movie arc per genre? is their a clear winner among the various clusters?